 It was Saturday.
 A typical hot, humid August day in Northern Virginia.
 My cleaning day.
 And I was up and at it early and in earnest.
 Scrubbing, vacuuming, intermittently doing my laundry at the community laundry room across the way.
 I probably should have had something to eat for lunch, or at least something to drink.
 I was lightheaded by 3:00pm, but otherwise energized to get the job done!

 Almost finished for the day and looking forward to a relaxing evening, I made one of the most portentous decisions of my young life.
-I chose to beat a rug right outside my door, completely unaware that tucked behind the electric meter affixed on the exterior wall was a lively hive of yellow jackets.
+I chose to beat a rug on the exterior wall just outside my front door, completely unaware that tucked behind the electric meter affixed to that the wall was a lively hive of yellow jackets.